raydot/cra-crud/README.md

 ~~`<link rel="stylesheet" href="https://fonts.googleapis.com/css?family=Roboto:300,400,500">`~~

-That app dev was about creating authenticaion with Okta.
+That tutorial was about creating authenticaion with Okta.
 Not a bad idea, but not what I want.
 Read before you buy!

 Trying again from https://codeburst.io/redux-a-crud-example-abb834d763c9